gargpriyank/ibmcloud-iac-examples/iac-example-1/README.md

 Schematics delivers Terraform as a Service.

 A sample `workspace-dev.json` file is provided with this example.
-This file creates resources in Frankfurt region in single zone.
-A multizone sample file is available in multizone directory.
+This file creates resources in Frankfurt region in multizone zone.
+A single zone sample file is available in **singlezone** directory.
 > Note: Please replace the values of the variables as per your project requirement.
+It's advisable to not to commit `workspace-dev.json` file.

 ```json
 ...